Flight operations disrupted as monsoon rain hits Karachi

 Due to bad weather, flights may be delayed, the statement added, instructing passengers to contact the PIA Call Centre at 111-786-786 for information regarding their flights, the statement added.

-International flights were also affected as a FlyDubai flight from Dubai to Karachi was diverted to Multan, according to the PAA.
+International flights were also affected as a FlyDubai flight FZ335 from Dubai to Karachi was diverted to Multan, according to the PAA.
+The flight later landed in Karachi at 7pm.

 Monsoon rains fall across the region from June to September, offering respite from the summer heat and are crucial to replenishing water supplies.
 However, heavy downpours also trigger urban flooding, deadly floods, landslides and displacement, particularly in vulnerable, poorly drained, or densely populated areas.
 The Meteorological Department had predicted rains in the city from this week.